-Data mapping and classification.
+- Data mapping and classification.
 Mapping the data in systems helps document data assets and how data flows through an organization.
 Different data sets can then be classified based on factors such as whether they contain personal information or other sensitive data.
 The classifications influence how data governance policies are applied to individual data sets.

-Business glossary.
+- Business glossary.
 A business glossary contains definitions of business terms and concepts used in an organization -- for example, what constitutes an active customer.
 By helping to establish a common vocabulary for business data, business glossaries can aid governance efforts.

 Best practices for managing data governance initiatives

-- a focus on business value and organizational outcomes;
+- A focus on business value and organizational outcomes.

-- internal agreement on data accountability and decision rights;
+- Internal agreement on data accountability and decision rights.

-- a trust-based governance model that relies on data lineage and curation;
+- A trust-based governance model that relies on data lineage and curation.

-- transparent decision-making that hews to a set of ethical principles;
+- Transparent decision-making that hews to a set of ethical principles.

-- risk management and data security included as core governance components;
+- Risk management and data security included as core governance components.

-- a collaborative culture and governance process that encourages broad participation.
+- A collaborative culture and governance process that encourages broad participation.

 Professional associations that promote best practices in data governance processes include DAMA International and the Data Governance Professionals Organization.
-The Data Governance Institute, an organization founded in 2004 by then-consultant Gwen Thomas, published a data governance framework template and a variety of guidance on governance best practices.
-It's no longer active, but the information is still available on its website.
-Similar guidance is also available elsewhere -- for example, in the Data Management University online library maintained by consultancy EWSolutions.
+The Data Governance Institute, an organization founded in 2003 by consultant Gwen Thomas, has published a data governance framework template and a variety of guidance on governance best practices.
+Some of the information is openly available on its website, while other materials can be accessed only by paid members.
+Similar guidance is also available elsewhere -- for example, in the DataManagementU online library maintained by consulting firm EWSolutions.

 Data governance challenges